 You will agree that effective employee onboarding results in better employee retention.
 Research conducted by Glassdoor found that organizations with a strong onboarding process improve new hire retention by 82 percent and productivity by over 70 percent [i].

 To begin with, design an employee journey map for every new hire.
 An engaging 30-60-90-day plan will provide the new employee with an opportunity to discover and engage with the new systems and teams at their own pace.
-Short introductory videos on the new team members, other employees, systems, and processes can be created to familiarize a new hire with the organization.
+To familiarize a new hire with the organization, their new team members, other employees, systems, and processes, you can create short introductory videos or develop augmented reality training buddies for quick support.

 Conduct online meetings for introductions and create systems for team members to engage with the new employee.
 Also, include short videos on training topics that complement virtual meetings and sessions.